 - What is the Microsoft Store?

-The Microsoft Store is a digital distribution platform created by Microsoft where users can download apps and games that are both free-to-use, subscription-based or pay-to-use.
+The Microsoft Store is a digital distribution platform created by Microsoft where users can download apps and games.

 - Do Microsoft Store apps update automatically?

-Microsoft Store app s will proceed to update automatically as long as you have a stable Internet connection.
-However, sometimes you may need to manually trigger them.
+Microsoft Store apps will proceed to update automatically, but sometimes you may need to manually trigger them.

 - Is the Microsoft Store app free to use?